ye-yu/OSSRH-59550/README.md

 # Footnote

 There are more pre-implemented widgets and screen handlers that could be useful for most cases.
+If you are creating widgets, `ChildWidget` and `ParentWidget` are the available options.
+Widget listens to client events but can query handler data too.
+Implement [provider interfaces](src/main/kotlin/io/github/yeyu/gui/handler/provider) on the client(!) handler, and cast handler type to the implemented provider interface to run the interface method.
+Handler but return the appropriate value based on the passed "name" value.

+While listening to events, widget can broadcast update to the client handler too.
+Implement [handler listener interfaces](src/main/kotlin/io/github/yeyu/gui/handler/listener) on the client(!) handler.
+The client handler usually have to send the received value to the server handler so that the server can compute the correct action.

+As a rule of thumb, implement provider if you are only conveying and drawing information from the server to the client.
+Implement listener if you want to send client events to the server.

+<small>!: Must be a client handler</small>

 A wiki will be added for future public reference.